UnforeseenOcean/Esoteric.Codes.Offline/readme.md

 *Esoteric.Codes.Offline*

-An offline version of the site, designed for local installation on a tablet
+A static version of the site with all outside links removed.
+Designed for institutions that show esoteric.codes on a kiosk or tablet.